Week 12 NFL score predictions: A guide to best games, more

 Cameron Wolfe's pick: Ryan Tannehill's return has added extra intrigue to a Dolphins season that has been teetering after a 3-0 start.
 But Tannehill isn't 100 percent after missing the past five games with a right shoulder capsule injury, and it might be too much to ask him to compete with Andrew Luck in a shootout.
 Miami is 1-4 on the road this season, and a surging Colts offense with a stellar offensive line is a tough matchup for a defense that has struggled to rush the passer (29th in sacks, with 17) or stop the run (30th in run defense, giving up 142 yards per game) all season.
 Colts 33, Dolphins 24

 Mike Wells' pick: The Colts are currently tied for the fourth-longest winning streak in the NFL at four games.
-During that time, they're averaging 36.5 points and have turned the ball over only once, and Luck has 13 touchdown passes.
+During that time, they're averaging 36.5 points and have turned over the ball only once, and Luck has 13 touchdown passes.
 Scoring shouldn't be an issue for Indy on Sunday because the Dolphins are 22nd in the NFL in points allowed (25.6) and 27th in total defense.
 Colts 34, Dolphins 17

 FPI win projection: IND, 82.5 percent.
 This game features two teams heading in opposite directions.
 The Colts have won four consecutive games and lead the NFL in offensive efficiency in that span, according to FPI (93 on a 0-to-100 scale).
-The Dolphins have lost three of four and have a defensive efficiency of 25.3 in that span, sixth-worst in the league.
+The Dolphins have lost three of four and have a defensive efficiency of 25.3 in that span, sixth worst in the league.

 What to watch for in fantasy: Luck has been tremendous, so there should certainly be some opportunities for Jack Doyle to cash in on the touchdown upside that's out there for the Colts' offense.
 Read more.